 The most common cause of print failures can be traced back to use of improper processing parameters.

-The given sample slicer profiles for each material are intended as a starting point and depending on the application and geometry, the profile may requre specific adjustments.
+The given sample slicer profiles for each material are intended as a starting point and depending on the application and geometry, the profile may require specific adjustments.
 Please familiarize yourself with our Slicer Guide for more information.

-While you are free to use any brand and type of material you wish on your AON3D machine, we can only provide support for AON3D-approved materials that we have tested and developed processes for in-house, all of which can be purchased from AON3D directly by contacting firstname.lastname@example.org.
+While you are free to use any brand and type of material you wish on your AON3D machine, we can only provide support for AON3D-validated materials that we have tested and developed processes for in-house, all of which can be purchased from AON3D directly by contacting firstname.lastname@example.org.

 If you require process development support for custom formulations or brands not currently supported, our R&D department can help.
 Send us a message at email@example.com.